 Washington New Hall and Gertrude Bell

 In addition to coal mining, other industries in the Washington area included the Washington chemical (alkali) works established by Hugh Pattinson in 1837 which utilised local Magnesian Limestone.
 In the 1850s a Tyneside industrialist called Isaac Lowthian Bell took charge of these works.
 He had previously worked at Walker Iron works on Tyneside where his father was partner.

 Isaac moved into the newly built Washington New Hall of 1857 and his family resided there until the 1870s.
 Bell moved on to become involved in bigger industrial concerns on Teesside establishing the firm of Bell Brothers and the Port Clarence Iron Works.
 The company also owned several collieries, particularly in the Durham City area.

 Isaac’s son, the ironmaster Sir Thomas Bell, seems to have resided at Washington New Hall at some point and his famous daughter, Gertrude Bell, was born at the hall in 1868.
 She would become a famed archaeologist, mountain climber, politician and traveller and developed such an extraordinary knowledge of the tribes of the Middle East that she was appointed Administrator of Arabia.

-Nineteenth century Britain, like Arabia, was very much a man’s world so this formidable lady with fuzzy ginger hair must have seemed a rather remarkable and estraordinary character.
-She died in 1926, after comiting suicide a few days before her 58th birthday.
+Nineteenth century Britain, like Arabia, was very much a man’s world so this formidable lady with fuzzy ginger hair must have seemed a rather remarkable and extraordinary character.
+She died in 1926, after committing suicide a few days before her 58th birthday.

 The New Town of Washington